-Give that we've been working on our distributed realtime messaging platform, global cloud network, and realtime APIs for over five years, we think we're qualified enough to take a stab at defining what a distributed systems engineer needs.
+Here at Ably we are have been working on our distributed realtime messaging platform, global cloud network, and realtime APIs for over six years, so we think we're qualified enough to take a stab at defining the skills and knowledge that a distributed systems engineer needs.

 - Microservices or SoA is not a distributed system